 “One’s body is a mass of individual thetans stuck to oneself or to the body.”

-– The above quote is one of many installed phobias that L Ron Hubbard tricked Scientologists with surrounding OT 3.
+– The above quote is one of many installed phobias, or nocebos, that L Ron Hubbard tricked Scientologists with surrounding OT 3.

 I believe that the proscriptions surrounding the OT levels in Scientology serve to create an installed phobia in Scientologists.
 It certainly does control their thoughts and emotions, and it does instill fear in them.
 Even terror.